-Canal boatyards, marinas & moorings on English & Welsh canals & waterways
+Boatyards, marinas & moorings on UK canals & waterways

-If you own your own canal boat, are thinking of buying one, and don't intend to 'continuously cruise' the canals, you'll need somewhere to moor it and to keep it maintained.
-There are 'online' moorings (or 'towpath' moorings) along many stretches of canals but the increasing trend is towards mooring off the main line of the canal, in marinas or boatyards.
+- Marinas and boatyards offer long and short term moorings off the main line of the canal.
 Canal marinas and canal boatyards can provide more security, a range of useful services and less chance of disturbance to your moorings by passing boats.

-Although some boatyards concentrate on canal boat servicing and maintenance, many also provide moorings.
-Both marinas and boat yards frequently offer the same maintenance and repair services and may sell second hand and new canal boats.
-Wherever possible we have given an email address and indicated the range of facilities available, there's a key to the icons we use on each listing page.
+- Both marinas and boat yards frequently offer the same maintenance and repair services and may sell second hand and new canal boats.

-We’ve split our listings into 6 waterway areas.
+We’ve split our marina listings into 5 waterway areas.

-Including marinas and moorings on the Llangollen, Macclesfield, Peak Forest, Shropshire Union & Trent & Mersey Canals.
+On the Bridgewater, Llangollen, Montgomery, Macclesfield, Peak Forest, Shropshire Union & Trent & Mersey Canals.

-Marinas and moorings on the Bridgewater, Aire & Calder, Calder & Hebble, Leeds & Liverpool, Rochdale canal and River (Yorkshire) Ouse and River Ure.
+On the Trent, Aire & Calder, Calder & Hebble, Leeds & Liverpool, Rochdale canal and River (Yorkshire) Ouse and River Ure.